 Meraki is a great fit for Managed Services providers.

-We have a common dashboard of the environment and the ability to manage all our customers networks from one pane of glass, while keeping these securely separated.
+Meraki offers a common dashboard of the environment and the ability to manage all customers networks from one pane of glass, while keeping these securely separated.

 Meraki is great for end customers and MSPs alike.